Noah Rod: Playing career

 At the end of the 2016–17 season, Rod stated that he would no longer play in the AHL, considering the league too weak compared to the National League.
 Should he not make the Sharks roster at the end of training camp, he would then rejoin Genève-Servette.
 After participating in the Sharks training camp and pre-season, Rod was reassigned on loan back to Genève-Servette on 25 September 2017.
 In the off-season following the 2017–18 season, Rod was placed on unconditional waivers and mutually terminated his contract with the Sharks on July 17, 2018, after he refused to play in the AHL.
 That same day, he was named captain of Genève-Servette HC and signed through the 2023–24 season with the team.

 On September 16, 2019, Rod was suspended for 2 games and fined CHF 3,900 after an illegal check against SCL Tigers's Loic In-Albon during the first regular season game on September 14, 2019.

 On January 17, 2020, Rod was suspended for 4 games and fined CHF 6,400 following a hit to the head of Alessio Bertaggia in a game against HC Lugano on January 14, 2020.

+On February 13, 2024, Rod hurt his shoulder following an awkward fall into the boards.
+On February 16, 2024, it was announced that his injury required surgery, forcing him to miss the remainder of the season.

+During the summer of 2024, it was announced that Rod's injury will likely force him to sit out the entire 2024/25 season.
+Roger Karrer assumed the team's captaincy during this season.
+Rod eventually made his comeback on August 18, 2025 in a preseason game against the Fischtown Pinguins in Yverdon-les-Bains.
+On August 20, 2025 he scored a goal during an other preseason contest to a standing ovation from the sold out Patinoire des Vergers.